This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 The best way to see the cliffs is to take a walk along the coastal path towards South Foreland Lighthouse.
 You’ll get a great view of the cliffs and also see the chalk grassland that’s home to so many unusual plants and insects like the chalkhill blue butterfly and the pyramidal orchid.

 The cliffs also have a special place in our national history and they were used for defence in both World Wars.
-You’ll see reminders of this past all along the cliffs from the slit trenches dug by soldiers to the concrete remains of the range finding station.
+You can see reminders of this past at the newly opened Fan Bay Deep Shelter a complex of Second World War tunnels hidden within the chalk.